raashid1823/FnP-Sales-Analysis/README.md

 # FnP-Sales-Analysis

-Here's a detailed executive summary based on the sales analysis of the Ferns and Petals company:
+Here's a detailed executive summary based on the sales analysis of the Ferns and Petals company using Excel:

 ---